Beraliv/beraliv.dev/packages/blog/content/blog/2021-05-30-permutations-in-typescript/index.md

 So for `never` we should return empty array to fix this problem.

-To prevent future errors, we shouldn't use `T extends never` as this distributes union type and returns `false` all the time so it's not what we look for.
+To prevent future errors, we shouldn't use `T extends never` as this distributes union type the same way as for `unknown` and `any`.
+So it's not what we look for.

-So instead we wrap `T` and `never` in a tuple and use `[T] extends [never]`.
+However, if we wrap `T` and `never` in a tuple and use `[T] extends [never]`, it will actually check for `never`.
 Let's include it in the solution:

 ![Solution](./step5-solution.png)